 10.4 Assessment for Learning: As an integral part of the learning and teaching process, assessment for learning informs learning and teaching.
 It is designed to diagnose students' strengths and weaknesses so that they can work to improve their performance, and it assists teachers in their future lesson planning.
 Through assessment for learning, students are provided with regular and timely feedback on their learning progress, and on areas to be improved, so that they know what they have to improve and are provided with guidance on how to set about doing this.
-Assessment for learning is undertaken on a continuous basis, such as coursework, reflective journals, laboratory work, field work and investigative projects.
+Some examples of assessment for learning are questioning, peer discussions, quizzes, informal observations by the teacher and so on.